arlk/dotfiles/README.md

-# Steps to set up init.vim, bashrc, zshrc, gitconfig (requires Linux)
+# Steps to set up init.vim, bashrc, zshrc, gitconfig, ...

 1. Clone the repository in your home directory: